Maintaining natural 4C hair has proved to be – excuse my french – a pain in the arse these past few years.

-Most Black people have this type of hair.
-Even though you can have the most perfect afro with this hair type, the shrinkage is depressing and it easily dry’s – the dryness can easily be compared to steel wool …
+Most African people have this type of hair.
+Even though you can have the most perfect afro with this hair type, the shrinkage is annoying and it easily dry’s – the dryness can easily be compared to steel wool …

 Steps I Follow When Washing My Hair

 Step One: Prepoo

 I use coconut in this first step.
 Applying it in sections of bantu knots then cover it with a shower cap.
 I always do this at night cause I prefer leaving it overnight.